projectriff/riff/docs/riff_function_create.md

 ### Options

 ```
       --artifact path                  path to the function source code or jar file; auto-detected if not specified
-      --builder repository/image[:tag]   the repository/image[:tag] coordinates of a custom buildpack builder [local builds only] (default "projectriff/builder")
       --dry-run                        don't create resources but print yaml representation on stdout
       --env stringArray                environment variable expressed in a 'key=value' format
       --env-from stringArray           environment variable created from a source reference; see command help for supported formats
       --git-repo URL                   the URL for a git repository hosting the function code
       --git-revision ref-spec          the git ref-spec of the function code to use (default "master")
       --handler method or class        the name of the method or class to invoke, depending on the invoker used
   -h, --help                           help for create
       --image repository/image[:tag]   the name of the image to build; must be a writable repository/image[:tag] with credentials configured
       --invoker language               invoker runtime to override language detected by buildpack
   -l, --local-path path                path to local source to build the image from; only build-pack builds are supported at this time
   -n, --namespace namespace            the namespace of the service
   -v, --verbose                        print details of command progress
   -w, --wait                           wait until the created resource reaches either a successful or an error state (automatic with --verbose)
 ```

 ### Options inherited from parent commands